anmabu/bedRMod/README.md

 ## Specification
-For the data specification, please refer to the bedRMod.pdf.
+For the data specification, please refer to the bedRModv*.pdf.

 # Installation
-tbd
+In a python environment use `pip install bedRMod` to download the package from pypi.

 # Usage Information
 To convert RNA sequencing data into bedRMod a few requirements have to be met.
 Those differ for the input formats.